Global-Health-Engineering/arduino-opc-portable-and-sationary/README.md

 | Small components (LEDs, resistors, wires, etc.) | N/A                                                                                                                  | ~15.-                  |
 | **Total**                              |                                                                                                                               | ~670.-                 |

-The cost breakdowns do ***NOT*** include housings for the monitors, as this is very dependant on the exact use case.
+The cost breakdowns do **NOT** include housings for the monitors, as this is very dependant on the exact use case.
 They could be as simple as a plastic food container.
 For this project, the housings were 3D-printed on a consumer grade FDM printer.
 For more details on these, see section 1.3. of this README file.

 ### 1.3.
 3D printed housings

 --TODO

+The files for the 3D-printed housings can be found in the [cad](cad) directory.
+This also contains some simplified CAD models of the UNO and OPC to allow you to design your own housings.